freehandle/breeze/consensus/swell/README.md

 \
 18&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **update** _status_ to _committing_

+_If there are no sufficient vote to commit move to the next round._

 19 **procedure** _TimeoutCommit_( _r'_ ):
 \
 20&nbsp;&nbsp;&nbsp;&nbsp; **if** _r' = r_  **and** _state_ is _committing_ **then:**
 \
 17&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **execute** _NewRound_( _r + 1_ )

-_The following statements are executed in any order based on new messages received by the node._
+_The following statements are executed in any order based on new messages received by the node.
+Alterations on the global variables based on any rule does not affect those same variables for the other rules.
+For example, if a rule changes the status variable, this will not take effect until all the rules are processed.
+There are no ambiguous scenario on the rules, namelly there are no two rules that can update a variable to incompatible values at the same pass._

 18 **while** _state_ is _proposing_ **do**

+_Honest node follows proposed value if not incompatible with a committed value.
+Otherwise vote blank._

 19
 &nbsp;&nbsp;&nbsp;&nbsp;
 **upon** proposal ⟨ _e<sub>s</sub>_ ⟩<sub>_r_</sub> of value _e_ for round _r_ last seen on round _s_ (or never seen s=-1) **do:**